 When to go to the doctor

-In any case, whenever you suspect that something is wrong, she should contact your obstetrician to clarify your doubts, and if you can not talk to him, you should go to an emergency room or to the maternity ward.
+In any case, if you suspect that something is wrong, you should bring your concerns to your OBGYN.
+If you are unable to reach them, you should go to the emergency room or labor and delivery unit immediately.